Jali Window with 22 carat gold leaf

 Etching and monoprint with 22 carat gold leaf

-88x 58cm framed float mounted into a white frame
+88x 58cm framed float mounted into a soft stain and waxed white ash frame with split baton hanging.

 If you have a question about this artwork, or would like to reserve the artwork for 24 hours please complete the form below.